sonatype/docker-nexus3/README.md

   $ docker run -d -p 8081:8081 --name nexus -e INSTALL4J_ADD_VM_PARAMS="-Xms2g -Xmx2g -XX:MaxDirectMemorySize=3g  -Djava.util.prefs.userRoot=/some-other-dir" sonatype/nexus3
   ```

+  Of particular note, `-Djava.util.prefs.userRoot=/some-other-dir` can be set to a persistent path, which will maintain
+  the installed Nexus Repository License if the container is restarted.

 * Another environment variable can be used to control the Nexus Context Path

   * `NEXUS_CONTEXT`, defaults to /